 Having an altar in your home is one way in which you can connect to the sacred and your spirituality on a daily basis.
 Here are some tips on how you can get started.

-Whether you are consciously aware of it or not, everyone craves a sense of the holy or sacred in their lives.
-Whether it’s sacred time, a sacred place, a holy place, or sacred relationships, there is a human craving for that which is to be revered and respected.
+Whether it’s sacred time, place, relationships, there is a human craving for that which is to be revered and respected.
 Having an altar in your home is one way in which you can connect to the sacred and your spirituality on a daily basis.

 What is an Altar?